SERA-H: Super-Resolution of Sentinel Time Series for Fine-Scale Canopy Height Mapping: Results

 \paragraph{\textbf{Comparison with models trained on GEDI height}} We acknowledge that a direct comparison of our model with those of Pauls and Schwartz may not be entirely equitable.
 These models were trained using sparse GEDI data as a reference, resulting in inherent discrepancies when evaluated against dense ALS measurements.
 Furthermore, their outputs are naturally less sharp due to the lower resolution of their target grids ($10$~m).
 The purpose of this comparison is therefore not to directly match these models, but rather to demonstrate typical achievements using Sentinel data and to highlight the potential of our approach using the same input imagery.

 Despite utilizing the same coarse-resolution Sentinel data, SERA-H generated predictions that surpassed the native resolution of the input.
-It produced clearer and more precise contours of forests and individual trees, allowing us to approach the scale of single-tree detection, which is significantly superior to other Sentinel-based products.
+It produced clearer and more precise contours of forests and individual trees, allowing us to approach the scale of the individual tree, which is significantly superior to other Sentinel-based products.
 This enhancement was largely driven by the use of ALS data as a reference, which provided a much higher frequency signal, enabling sharper and more accurate predictions.
 This confirms the utility of upsampling Sentinel images via a dedicated super-resolution method to align with the fine granularity of ALS data.

 \paragraph{\textbf{Comparison with models trained on ALS products}} Liu trained their model on a much broader dataset covering all of Europe; consequently, their model is not specifically tailored to the French forest types targeted in our test dataset.
 Despite this, Liu's model relies on commercial PlanetScope imagery, which has a resolution more than three times finer ($3$~m) than that of Sentinel.
-However, even against this higher-resolution input, SERA-H produced sharper, more precise predictions with clearer delineation of forest boundaries and individual trees.
+However, even against this higher-resolution input, SERA-H equals or even surpasses Liu's spatial definition (definition of forest and isolated trees).
+It can also be observed that, in many areas, SERA-H more accurately reflects internal variations in forest structure than Liu's predictions (variations in tree height and gaps in the forest).

-The comparison with Fogel is the most relevant, as it is based on the same training dataset (Open-Canopy) and the same ALS-based canopy height references.
-Although Fogel employed SPOT-6/7 imagery, which offers a spatial resolution nearly seven times higher ($1.5$~m) than our Sentinel inputs, SERA-H achieved a comparable prediction performance.
+The comparison with Fogel is the most relevant, as it is based on the same training dataset and ALS-based canopy height references (Open-Canopy dataset).
+Although Fogel employed SPOT-6/7 imagery, which offers a spatial resolution nearly seven times higher ($1.5$~m) than our Sentinel inputs, SERA-H achieved very close prediction performance.
 While this resolution gap logically grants Fogel's maps a finer level of textural detail, the ability of SERA-H to approach these performance metrics demonstrates the effectiveness of our super-resolution approach in bridging the gap between open-access and commercial imagery.